McGill University: Exchange and study abroad

 McGill maintains ties with more than 160 partner universities where students can study abroad for either one or two semesters.
 Each year, McGill hosts around 500 incoming exchange students from over 32 countries.
-The university offers a multitude of activities and events to integrate the students into the university's community and introduce them to the North American academic culture.
-McGill is the home to more than 10,000 foreign students who make up of more than 27% of the student population.
+The university offers a multitude of activities and events to integrate students into the university's community.
+McGill is the home to more than 10,000 foreign students who make up of more than 27 per cent of the student population.

 Finances

 The McGill endowment provides approximately 10 per cent of the school's annual operating revenues.
-McGill's endowment rests within the top 10 percent of all North American post-secondary institutions' endowments.
-The endowment is valued at over $1.8 billion, the second-largest in Canada and, at $41,323 per student, the largest among Canadian universities on a per-student basis.
+McGill's endowment rests within the top 10 per cent of all North American post-secondary institutions' endowments.
+As of 2022, the endowment is valued at $2.039 billion, the third-largest endowment among Canadian universities, and remains one of the largest endowments on a per-student basis.

 McGill launched the Campaign McGill campaign in October 2007, with the goal of raising over $750 million for the purpose of further "attracting and retaining top talent in Quebec, to increase access to quality education and to further enhance McGill's ability to address critical global problems."
-The largest goal of any Canadian university fundraising campaign in history, the campaign was officially closed on June 18, 2013, having raised more than $1 billion.
+The largest goal of any Canadian University fundraising campaign at the time, the campaign was officially closed on June 18, 2013, having raised more than $1 billion.
+Campaign McGill has since been surpassed by larger fundraising campaigns, such as the University of British Columbia's $3 billion FORWARD campaign and the University of Toronto's $4 billion Defy Gravity campaign.
+In 2019, McGill launched Made By McGill, a new $2 billion fundraising campaign.

-McGill is also the recipient of a $200 million donation to fund the creation of the McCall MacBain Scholarships programme, the largest single philanthropic gift to a Canadian university before the $250 million James and Louise Temerty gift was announced in late 2020 for the University of Toronto.
+In 2019, McGill received a $200 million donation to fund the creation of the McCall MacBain Scholarships programme, the then-largest single philanthropic gift to a Canadian University, until it was surpassed in 2020 by a $250 million donation by James and Louise Temerty to the University of Toronto.